fattain-naime/PipraPay/README.md

 # [PipraPay](https://piprapay.com) — Payment Automation Platform

-PipraPay is a self-hosted, open-source payment automation platform by QubePlug Bangladesh.
+PipraPay is a self-hosted, open-source payment automation platform by QubePlug.
 Deploy it on your own server, customize your workflow, install plugins and themes, and stay fully in control — with no monthly fees.
 Visit https://piprapay.com/ for more information.